Code-Institute-Submissions/Dublin-360-CI/README.md

     1. Go to the "Contact Us" page
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address type and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a the form Success page message appears.
-PHP not allowed on GitHub so contact form only Front end only.
+PHP not allowed on GitHub so contact form only Front end only, to implement use stated PHP code and point to PHP file.
+**Media Queries**
 Media Queries Break Screens smaller than 860px:
 - Icons on services page reduce 50% in size
-- Main logo reduces 50% in size
+- Main logo reduces 50% in size.

+**Issues**
-Contact Form still needs to be connected to backend mailing system to receive data
+- Current: Contact Form still needs to be connected to backend mailing system to receive data.
+- Resolved: Stacking of Icons on services page was stacking text first then logo, reversed and ordered to fix.
+- Resolved: Logo sizes too large on small screens. added medi queries to adjust sizes.

 ## Deployment